upcmd/updocs-content/logs/c0109_vvvvv.md

     scope[local] merged: {
-      "jerry": "this is jerry in task scope",
       "tom": "this is tom",
-      "up_runtime_task_layer_number": 1
+      "jerry": "this is jerry in task scope", "up_runtime_task_layer_number": 1
     }

-    reverent_darwin4: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
-      "jerry": "this is jerry in task scope",
       "tom": "this is tom",
-      "up_runtime_task_layer_number": 1
+      "jerry": "this is jerry in task scope", "up_runtime_task_layer_number": 1
     })

     {{.jerry}}
-    ~~SubStep1: [print: this should print out the dvar value of jerry as it is declared jerry is in taskscope ] this is jerry in task scope
+    ~~SubStep1: [print: this should print out the dvar value of jerry as it is declared jerry is in taskScope ] this is jerry in task scope
     ===>
     ~~SubStep2: [trace:  ]